echopen/echopen_prototyping/stable/guide_hardware.md

 ![](./guide_hardware/4_Motor_control/bottom_view.png)

 Cuts of tracks that must be done are represented by green lines.
-Red lines with red dots represent wires that are used to link some tracks, the end of each wire \(plain red dot\) have to be soldered.
+Red lines with red dots represent wires that are used to link some tracks, the end of each wire \(plain red dot\) has to be soldered.

-Connectors P1 to P7 are represented in light blue and hole where to solder the different components are represented by hard blue dots.
+Connectors P1 to P7 are represented in light blue and the holes where to solder the different components are represented by hard blue dots.

-Not that capacitor C2, C4 and C5 are not put/solder on this hand making board.
+Note that capacitors C2, C4 and C5 are not put/soldered on this handmade board.

 We also have to cut another piece from the matrix board to connect to the RedPitaya as following:

 ![](./guide_hardware/4_Motor_control/RPPCB_top_view2.png)

-The soldering track are on the top of this piece.
-There are two sockets 1\*13 solder on it, don't forget to cut the tracks between these two socket \(cut represent by the green line\).
+The soldering tracks are on the top of this piece.
+There are two sockets 1\*13 soldered on it, don't forget to cut the tracks between these two sockets \(cut represented by the green line\).

-When you have finish, it will look like that:
+When you're done, it will look like that:

 ![](./guide_hardware/4_Motor_control/HM_top_view.jpg)